jcbgamboa/jcbgamboa.github.io/_posts/2017-08-28-convolutions-and-neural-networks.md

 Before I go into the CNNs I want to show why a Convolutional is something that we might want to do to an image.
-In my previous post, I tried to be as generic as possible, talking about functions and vectors, talking about things from a "signal processing" point of view.
+In my previous post, I tried to be as generic as possible, talking about functions and vectors, speaking from a "signal processing" point of view.
 It turns out that the Image Processing community has its own perspective.
 So, from now on, I will take $f$ as a 2D image that I want to somehow process, and to $g$ as a